 \section{Introduction}

-Degree of alignment of particle's spin angular momentum with its direction of motion is basically spin polarization.
-Electron beam is considered as quantum system with mixed states of spin orientations.
+The degree of alignment of particle's spin angular momentum with its direction of motion is basically spin polarization.
+The electron beam is considered as quantum system with mixed states of spin orientations.
 The polarization happens when their spin orientations are divided into contrasting groups.
-When one of the population of spin orientation is prefered over the other orientation population, the beam is said to be polarized.
+When one of the population of spin orientation is preferred over the other orientation population, the beam is said to be polarized.
 On the contrary, when all the spins of population of particles are having same orientation, then the beam is totally polarized.
-If major portion of spins have similar orientation, beam is considered as partially polarized and in the case when both the populations of orientation are equally distributed, the beam is said to be unpolarized.
-The polarization can be described as the bunch of particles having helicity value ($\lambda$ = $-1/2$) or ($\lambda$ = $+1/2$) for right and left handed particles respectively~\cite{lab1}.
+If major portion of spins has similar orientation, the beam is considered as partially polarized and in the case when both the populations of orientation are equally distributed, the beam is said to be unpolarized.
+The polarization can be described as a bunch of particles, having $\lambda =$ -1/2 or $\lambda =$ +1/2, which is helicity for right and left-handed particles respectively~\cite{lab1}.
 The electron beam can be polarized in two ways; transverse and longitudinal.
-In longitudinally polarized beam, the spin vectors are symmetrical with the direction of their movement on the other hand the transversely polarized beam is one with spin vectors are orthognal to their traveling direction~\cite{lab2}.
+In longitudinally polarized beam, the spin vectors are symmetrical with the direction of their movement, on the other hand, the transversely polarized beam is one with spin vectors are orthogonal to their traveling direction~\cite{lab2}.
 A preprint of this study has previously been published as arxiv of Cornell University \cite{prep}.